LTCH Quality Reporting Reconsideration and Exception & Extension

 Below is the estimated reconsideration process timeline for FY 2020 payment determination:

-- June - July 2019 - CMS issues notices of non-compliance to LTCHs that failed to meet quality reporting requirements via letter from the MACs and CMS.
+- June - July 2019 - CMS issues notices of non-compliance to LTCHs that failed to meet quality reporting requirements via a letter sent using at least one of the following methods:

 - July - August 2019 - CMS provides an email acknowledgement within five (5) business days upon receipt of reconsideration request.